 You’re ready to get pregnant!
 You are constantly tracking your cycle, so you can identify your fertility window.
 You do the baby dance on your ovulation day (and surrounding days- just to be sure!).
-Whether you are just starting or have been TTC for a while, there are ways you can increase your fertility (naturally).
+Whether you are just starting or have been TTC for a while, how do you increase your fertility naturally?

 I want you to know that it’s completely normal to be nervous, anxious, and excited about this journey.
 There are a few things you should know, that will (hopefully) bring you a little relief as you start trying to grow your family.
 My doctor told me it can take a woman under the age of 37, with no known fertility issues, up to a year to get pregnant!
 That’s a long time.

 Before TTC, many of us though that birth control was the only way to make sure we didn’t get pregnant.
 Then we expect to get pregnant immediately.
 No wonder why we panicked after missing one pill!
 However, for most women, it doesn’t happen that quickly.
 It can take months of trying, to yield a BFP, and that’s completely normal.